md-kamrul/md-kamrul/README.md

 ==> I am currently studying in BSc in Computer Science & Engineering (CSE) at North South University in Bangladesh.

+==> I am a Sub-Executive Member at North South University Communications Club - NSUCC

-==> I am a Permanent Co-Ordinator at Plexus For Youth.
+==> I am a Former Permanent Co-Ordinator at Plexus For Youth.

 ==> I am a Former Campus Ambassador at Learnera.